-Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's slowly forming on the kitchen floor.
-In a flash: Worry, stress, and that sinking feeling.
+Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip... drip... drip.
+They glance over to see the cat licking at a puddle that's slowly forming on the dining room floor.
+In a flash: Worry, stress, and that “how much will this cost?” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
-No – it's the air conditioner of all things.
-This can strike anywhere, from West Chester to Timbuktu, regardless of weather.
+Nope – it's the air conditioner of all things.
+This can strike anywhere, from West Chester to Thailand, regardless of climate.

 Why Air Conditioners Freeze